JoeJiang3936/Databricks/README.rst

 |

+What is this ?

-The following github repo contains information assembled for our course project, and contains all the details of how we completed this ambitious project
+The following github repo contains detailed information about utilizing Apache Spark with Genomics Analysis.

 |